yangacer/FACT-GAME/README.markdown

 1. SDL

-2. Boost

-3. CMake
+2. CMake

 #windows

-Please edit CMakeLists.txt for fitting your environment.
+You need to setup your enviornment that involves nmake command in your %PATH%.

 >cd FACT-GAME
 >